 Students who want to enroll in the MD/MS in THSS may apply for admittance to the Graduate School Master’s program in the fall of their second year in medical school.
 Those accepted join the MS program during their third year of study and complete required coursework for the MS degree in that year.
 Students return to medical school in years four and five, while concurrently working on a master's thesis project as the final requirement for the THSS MS degree.

 The MD/MA in Bioethics is for students whose academic or career interests require competency in both medicine and bioethics.
-The program prepares graduates to identify and evaluate ethical questions as they arise in clinical practice and prepare graduates to practice and teach bioethics as an integral piece of medicine, biotechnology and health care.
-Graduates are well prepared to confront complex issues related to technology in the medical realm, and are more than prepared to help define public policy.
+The program prepares graduates to identify and evaluate ethical questions as they arise in clinical practice and teach bioethics as an integral piece of medicine, biotechnology and health care.
+Graduates are well prepared to confront complex issues related to technology in the medical realm and are more than prepared to help define public policy.

 PA Studies Programs